 As Sanaa is located at Disney’s Animal Kingdom Lodge this is another place where you do not have to buy a Disney park ticket to dine.
 This makes it a good bet on the first or last day of your stay if you don’t plan to visit the parks.

-You really must experience Disney’s Sci-Fi Dine In at least once on a visit to Disney World.
+You really must experience Disney’s Sci-Fi Dine-In at least once on a visit to Disney World.
+It is one of the great Disney World Restaurants For Boys.

 Here is our review:

 The menu has something to keep everyone happy.
-The Sci-Fi Appetizer Sampler is a good one for sharing – it has Honey-Barbecued Chicken Wings, crispy Onion Rings, and Fried Dill Pickles with Spicy Ranch and Horseradish Dipping Sauces.
+The Sci-Fi Appetizer Sampler is a good one for sharing.
+It has Boneless Buffalo Tenders, Shrimp and Crab Fondue, Housemade Tortilla Chips, and Fried Dill Pickles with Blue Cheese and Horseradish Dipping Sauces.

 The kids have their own menu.
-There is a Kids Mickey Check Meal menu which includes Grilled Chicken Breast and Grilled Salmon.
-The kids meals include that old favorite Macaroni and Cheese, as well as Popcorn Chicken and a Cheeseburger.
+The kid’s meals include that old favorite Macaroni and Cheese, as well as Chicken Tenders and a Cheeseburger.

-Desserts have some fabulous names including Out-of-This-World Turtle Cheesecake.
 The Hot Fudge Sundae is a traditional favorite with Vanilla Ice Cream with Hot Fudge, Whipped Cream, and a Cherry.
+There is also a Vegan Cookie Shake made with nondairy milk and cookies topped with coconut whipped cream.

 Tusker House at Disney’s Animal Kingdom

-Lemon-Poppyseed Bread.
-The Coffee Cake is difficult to pass up and the Mini Chocolate Croissants are some of the best in the whole of Disney World.
+The Warm Cinnamon Rolls are difficult to pass up and the Mini Chocolate Croissants are some of the best in the whole of Disney World.

 Disney’s Epcot Coral Reef Restaurant